 Among the courses offered during the Summer Bridge Program are two precalculus courses (Math 96, Math 32, Math 1A) and an introductory statistics course (Statistics 2).
 An important component of the program is the tutoring program, which promotes students to work proactively on their assignments in a collaborative environment.
 While tutoring is provided throughout the entire day, the bulk of the tutoring hours are from 4 pm to 9 pm Monday thru Thursday and on Sundays.

 Tutor students in mathematics or statistics both individually and in groups.
-Confer regularly with course instructors, and attend weekly staff trainings.
-Readers grade approximately two problem sets per week and record students’ grades on assignments, in addition to tutoring.
+Meet regularly with course instructors, and attend weekly staff trainings.
+Tutors who are hired and trained as readers grade approximately two problem sets per week and record students’ grades on assignments, in addition to tutoring.

 Applicants must be UC Berkeley students with a minimum grade of a B in Math 1A, Stat 20, or Stat 21, or A- in Math 16A, Stat 2, or the equivalent.
 Qualified applicants have excellent communication skills, and experience working successfully with students, staff, and faculty from diverse ethnic, cultural, educational and linguistic backgrounds.
 In addition, applicants should have a nuanced understanding of the role and impact of a high-quality academic support service in ensuring success at a research university, either by providing such a service or having experienced the benefits of using such a service.
 Priority is given to former Bridge Scholars but all applicants will be considered!